-Why electrifying Light Commercial Vehicles is key towards mass spread of EVs?
+Why Electrifying Light Commercial Vehicles Is Key towards Mass Spread of EVs?

 Global electric vehicle sales is rapidly increasing.
 It has taken nearly 20 years to sell the first million electric cars on the road.
 Since then the pace has accelerated significantly.
 It took only 18 months to sell the next million electric vehicles.
 2017 was the first year that has seen over one million electric vehicles sold.
-From 2018 we can expect significant growth of the electric Light Commercial Vehicles (LCVs) due to the growing number of available models with improved ranges, such as Mercedes eVito, Mercedes eSprinter, Nissan e-NV200 2018 or Renault Master ZE.
+From 2018 onward, we can expect significant growth of the electric Light Commercial Vehicles (LCVs) market due to the growing number of available models with improved ranges, such as Mercedes eVito, Mercedes eSprinter, Nissan e-NV200 2018 or Renault Master ZE.

 Role of LCVs in fleet electrification

 These vehicles drive limited and predictable distances each day and have a high utilization rate.
 According to a recent Fraunhofer study 87% of the analysed vehicles could technically be operated as battery electric vehicles (BEVs) in the light commercial vehicle segment.
-The routes driven by these vehicles, particularly the return-to-base factor, supports the charging cycle.
+The routes taken by these vehicles, particularly the return-to-base factor, supports the charging cycle.

 Important factors for fleet managers considering whether to include eLCVs in their fleet are the TCO, vehicle range and the electric charging infrastructure.